lievcin/rotation-angle/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── processed      <- The final, canonical data sets for modelling.
-    │   ├── make_data.py   <- Script to generate the training and test data.
+    │   └── make_data.py   <- Script to generate the training and test data.
-    │   │                     can be executed as python data/make_data.py and accepts parameters dataset=mnist or cifar10
+    │                         can be executed as python data/make_data.py and accepts parameters dataset=mnist or cifar10
-    │   │                     and seed which should be an integer.
-By default makes data with cifar10 and seed=0 │   └── raw            <- The original, immutable data dump.
+    │                         and seed which should be an integer.
+By default makes data with cifar10 and seed=0 │
-    │                         In this project empty as the datasets are generated on the fly │
     ├── models             <- Trained and serialized models, model predictions, or model summaries.
     │   ├── train_model.py <- Script to train a model in 50 epochs.